-- 9. Gas Distribution System Improvement: The number of open leaks in the system as of December 31, 2016. - 10.
-Distribution Leak Response Time: Elapsed time in minutes from when the customer reports the condition to when the Field Services employee arrives at the site. - 11.
+- 5. Refuel Outage Duration: The time between the breaker open to the breaker closed that the plant is off-line to refuel the reactor. - 6.
+Nuclear On-Line Unit Capability Factor: The ratio of available energy generation over a given time period to the reference energy generation over the same time period, expressed as a percentage. - 7.
+Nuclear Power Plant Reliability Matrix: A score from 0 to 15 points measuring outcomes across 5 operational performance metrics. - 8.
+Gas Distribution System Improvement: The number of open leaks in the system as of December 31, 2017. - 9.
+Gas Distribution Response Time: Elapsed time in minutes from when the customer reports the condition to when the field service employee arrives at the site. - 10.
 Lost and Unaccounted for Gas: Lost and unaccounted for gas from the source and disposition report measured in billion cubic feet (Bcf).
-It is a function of multiple contributors including transmission losses, theft, leaks, billing inaccuracies and metering equipment condition. - 12.
-Compression Reliability: The total number of available hours less the number of hours unavailable due to planned and unplanned shutdowns, divided by the total hours in one year. - 13.
-Damage Prevention Effectiveness: Number of third party damages to main and service gas lines per 1,000 tickets.
-A ticket is defined as one staking request received from 811 (Miss Dig). - 14.
-Transmission Reliability: Installation of remote control valves (RCV) on the gas transmission system in the areas defined by regulation as High Consequence Areas (HCA).
+It is a function of multiple contributors including transmission losses, theft, leaks, billing inaccuracies and metering equipment condition. - 11.
+Gas Compression Reliability: The total number of available hours less the number of hours unavailable due to planned and unplanned shutdowns, divided by the total hours in one year. - 12.
+Gas Damage Prevention Effectiveness: Number of third-party damages to main and service gas lines per 1,000 tickets.
+A ticket is defined as one staking request received from 811 (Miss Dig). - 13.
+Gas Transmission Reliability: Installation of remote control valves (RCV) on the gas transmission system in the areas defined by regulation as High Consequence Areas (HCA).
 HCA is established largely by population density.
 The metric is measured as RCV unit installation completed, including commissioning.

-The aggregate weighted payment percentage for the pre-adjusted calculated award was 127.63% for all of the Named Executive Officers.
+The aggregate weighted payment percentage for the pre-adjusted calculated award was 136.09% for all of the Named Executive Officers.

 The pre-adjusted awards are adjusted by an individual performance modifier for each of the Named Executive Officers.
 Individual performance criteria are set at the beginning of each calendar year for each of the Named Executive Officers.
-For 2016, qualitative criteria include, as applicable, leadership performance, overall operational performance, employee engagement and customer performance, diversity, continuous operational improvements and other appropriate operating measures.
+For 2017, qualitative criteria include, as applicable, leadership performance, overall operational performance, employee engagement and customer performance, diversity and inclusion, continuous operational improvements and other appropriate operating measures.
 The O&C Committee evaluates the individual performance of each of the Named Executive Officers and approves an adjustment to the annual award based on the individual contribution and performance.
 The individual performance modifier adjusts a Named Executive Officer's annual cash bonus such that the Named Executive Officer's actual cash bonus ranges between zero and 150% of the pre-adjusted calculated award.
-For 2016, the individual performance modifiers for the Named Executive Officers ranged from 100% to 125%.
+For 2017, the individual performance modifiers for the Named Executive Officers ranged from 105% to 130%.